Casvt/MIND/docs/api.md

 ## Authentication

 Authentication is done using an API key.
 To log in, make a POST request to the [`/api/auth/login`](#authlogin) endpoint.
 You'll receive an API key, which you can then use in your requests to authenticate.
-Supply it as a url parameter with the key `api_key`.
-This API key is valid for one hour, after which the key expires, any further requests return 401 'APIKeyExpired' and you are required to log in again.
+Supply it via the url parameter `api_key`.
+This API key is valid for one hour after which the key expires, any further requests return 401 'APIKeyExpired' and you are required to log in again.
 If no `api_key` is supplied or it is invalid, 401 `APIKeyInvalid` is returned.

 For example:
 ```bash